Patient Eligibility for GUIDE

 Patients are excluded from GUIDE if they meet any of these criteria:

-4. Is a long-term nursing home resident (more details below)
+4. Is a long-term care facility resident (more details below)

-For the purposes of GUIDE, CMS defines a nursing home resident as someone:
+For the purposes of GUIDE, CMS defines a Long Term Care Facility resident as someone:

 'having a nursing home stay 101 days or longer that is not covered under the Medicare skilled nursing facility benefit'.